Cooking a rack of lamb is much easier than you might think! Here's my method of preparing it!

 The following post contains affiliate links, which means that at no extra cost to you I can make a tiny bit of money to help support this blog.
 Thank you!

-When I lived in the UK (yikes – nearly ten years ago!)
+When I lived in the UK (over ten years ago!)
 I used to eat a lot more lamb.
 And although I do have some low carb lamb recipes on the blog, I really don't have that many – mainly because it can be expensive, or I can't find the cuts that I like.